-And I didn’t recognize that this behavior was to keep productivity, success, and deep satisfaction out of my reach well into the twenty-first century.
-One of those insanity-is-doing-the-same-thing-over-and–over-yet-expecting-different-results kind of things.
+And I didn’t recognize that this behavior would keep productivity, success, and deep satisfaction out of my reach well into the twenty-first century.
+It was one of those insanity-is-doing-the-same-thing-over-and–over-yet-expecting-different-results kind of things.

 Oh, was it ever true.
 And for the next thirty years it would remain true.